bobbingwide/oik-i18n/readme.txt

 load_theme_textdomain

 = What is bb_BB? =
-We use bb_BB for a ficticious test language and country
+We use bb_BB for a fictitious test language and country

 bb = bbboing language - an automatic translation of the existing language with character movement and vowel replacement BB = Bbboingland - the country where bbboing is spoken